 Lanell “KO” Bellows was born in Kansas City, Missouri on November 27, 1985.
 He maintains that his upbringing provided him with an indestructible mentality.
 At a young age, Bellows found himself caught up in numerous fights, naturally deciding that boxing was what he wanted to do.
 Despite the lack of much amateur experience, his innate ability lends credence to his promise as a professional.

-Bellows sparred with Floyd Mayweather for the first time during preparation for his fight against Miguel Cotto.
+Bellows sparred with Floyd Mayweather for the first-time during preparation for his fight against Miguel Cotto.
 Mayweather was impressed with Bellows’ heart and his desire to go the extra mile.
-This led Mayweather to believe that Bellows could become a prolific fighter.
-Bellows signed with Mayweather Promotions in 2012.
+This led Mayweather to sign Bellows to Mayweather Promotions in 2012.

 Bellows turned pro in February of 2012 and has remained busy since then.
 In November of 2017 he added win number 18 to his resume with a TKO over Fabiano Pena.
 He came back in May of 2018, where the judges decided a draw for the outcome when he took on Naim Terbunja.
 Bellows didn’t let that slow his momentum down, coming right back in July to compete for the vacant American Boxing Federation USA Super Middleweight title where he put on a show and took home a TKO victory over Lamar Harris.

 Bellows remains hungry as a fighter and looks ahead to his next matchup in the squared circle.
 With a new head trainer in his corner, Otis Pimpleton, Bellows believes he will continue to grow physically and mentally as a professional fighter.
 He is fearless and eager to continue learning through his peers and mentors in the sport and has been transparent that he will take on anyone in the ring.